The Baxley News-Banner: Editors

 The first editor of the Baxley News-Banner was Warren P. Ward in 1884.
 Mr. Ward was the founder of the Baxley Banner which later became the Baxley News-Banner.
 From 1897-1902, the editors were John C. Geiger, J.H.
 Thomas, Julius King, N.L.
 Stafford, and George D. Lowe.
 In 1902, the editors were Charles H. Parker and John C. Bennett.
 From 1902-1909, the main editor was Wade M. Shepherd.
 Dave Parker then took over from 1909-1910.
 In 1912, the Baxley Banner became the Baxley News-Banner Marvin N. Dickinson as editor from until 1918 when Walter E. Bradely took over as editor and publisher until 1927.
-In late October of 1927, the News-Banner was sold and H.A.
+In late October 1927, the News-Banner was sold and H.A.
 Watts became the new editor.
 In 1941, ownership switched twice with J.E.
 Baynard as editor and owner from August to December where Albert S. Jenkins took ownership until 1977 when he sold it to Community Newspaper Services.
 Max Gardner, a stock holder in the Community Newspaper Services, and his wife purchased the newspaper in 1981 and were the editors until 2007 when they sold it to their son Jamie Gardner who serves as the current editor.